tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 | skos         | http://www.w3.org/2004/02/skos/core#             |
 | owl          | http://www.w3.org/2002/07/owl#                   |

+### 1.1 Status of the content of this document

+In Section 4, the values of following terms are normative: Term IRI, Name, rdfs:label, skos:prefLabel, Type, Superclass, Definition.

+In Section 4, the values of the following term are non-normative: Comment.

+Other sections of this document are marked as normative or non-normative.

+### 1.2 RFC 2119 key words (normative)
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+## 2 Use of Terms (normative)

+TODO: needs updating

+Due to the requirements of bdqffdq, controlled value strings MUST be used as values of bdqffdq:dataQualityDimension.

-### 1.1 Framework for describing data quality (Paul) (Informative)
+### 2 Framework for describing data quality

+#### 2.1 Introduction (informative)

+Mathematical formulation, using set theory, and represenation as an owl ontology.

+#### 2.1 Description of the bdqffdq ontology (non-normative)

-Included in this standard is a specification for a framework for describing data quality.
-Each of the tests in this standard has been designed within this framework and is framed using the terms and concepts from the framework.
-The framework provides the context for each test, and has shaped decisions made about each test.
+This portion of BDQ Core is a specification for a framework for describing data quality.
+Each of the tests in the bdqcore: namespace have been  designed and described within this framework and are framed using the terms and concepts from the framework.
+The bdqffdq: framework provides the context for each test, and has shaped decisions made about each test.

 The framework data quality with respect to some specified use.
 It provides a means to describe a use of data, and what is needed for some data set to have quality for that use, that is for some data set to be fit for a specified purpose.
 The framework explicitly links data quality to use, and allows formal description of means to assure that data are fit for some specified purpose.